deeprob/ukb_field_preprocess/README.md

 For the numerical field types a) *integer* and b) *continuous*, we first generated the 25th and 75th quantiles from the field values using equal frequency binning.
 Then, we marked the 25th quantile as low and 75th quantile as high thresholds.
 Finally, for each of these fields, we created two one-hot encoded columns, 1) for the low threshold category where all individuals with field value lower than the 25th quantile were marked as 1 and higher were marked as 0 and 2) for the high threshold category where all individuals with field value higher than the 75th quantile were marked as 1 and lower were marked as 0.
 Thus, in the final meta table, each field of type *integer* or *continuous* will be represented by two columns, low and high.

 ### Categorical single field types
+For *categorical single*, majority of the fields are **ordinal**.

-For the ordinal field type, *categorical single*, individuals were characterized into two levels, low and high.
+For **ordinal** *categorical_single* fields, individuals were characterized into two levels, low and high.
 The low level was defined as the field value(s) with the lowest rank(s) assigned to it by UKB such that this level has at least 10% of total number of samples in that particular field and excluding the field value with the highest rank.
 For example field 20407 has the following ranked field values:

 *Never, Less-than-monthly, Monthly, Weekly, Daily-or-almost-daily*